 This beautiful property offers 4 rooms (3 of which are suites) and a charming sleeping porch.

 My room for the night was the Lafayette Room.
 It had two queen sized memory-foam beds, a flat-screen TV, armoire, and connecting bath.
 The bathroom held a perfectly fitting clawfoot tub/shower and the hardwood floors were immaculate.

 Beautiful place settings, lovely china, and cloth napkins decorated the Hinson House’s dining room tables.
 A buffet station housed grab & go items and what was needed to make hot tea/coffee.

 The innkeeper, Rachel, served breakfast at 8:30 each morning: fresh fruit, yogurt, biscuits, bacon, and a mouth-watering breakfast casserole.
-The super healthy, and made from locally sourced ingredients, casserole was made from spaghetti squash.
+The super healthy casserole was made from locally sourced ingredients and spaghetti squash.
 This was my first time eating a casserole of this nature.
 It was so darned good that I asked for the recipe.
 Lucky you, Rachel obliged and I have shared it below.
 If you have any dietary restrictions or prefer a different breakfast time, the Hinson House is glad to accommodate you.

 I’ve Graduated to a B&B Preference

 Although B&B’s are generally thought of as a place for couples or solo travelers, they are really for anyone and any occasion.
 If I travel to Northwest Florida again, you can bet that I will be staying at the Hinson House Bed and Breakfast.
 If you have never stayed at a B&B, try it out.
 It is wonderful!